seabatt/ai-readiness-assessment/replit.md

 # IT Readiness Assessment App

 ## Overview
 This Next.js AI Work IT Automation Readiness Assessment tool helps IT teams evaluate their readiness for AI worker integration.
-It provides a comprehensive assessment covering tech stack evaluation and workflow analysis, generating detailed reports with specific, API-grounded recommendations and ROI calculations.
+It provides a comprehensive assessment covering tech stack evaluation and workflow analysis, generating detailed V4 reports (default) with specific, API-grounded recommendations and ROI calculations.
 The project aims to provide data-driven insights for IT leaders facing pressure to innovate and to provide a complete deployment blueprint.

 ## User Preferences
 No specific user preferences documented yet.